D3lyth/all-i-want-for-christmas/README.md

 ## Wireframes

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-In this section, display your wireframe screenshots using a Markdown `table`.

-Instructions on how to do Markdown `tables` start on line #213 on this site: <https://pandao.github.io/editor.md/en.html>

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile and desktop sizes.
 I've used [GoodNotes](https://www.goodnotes.com) iPad and Apple pencil to design my site wireframes by hand as I enjoy the process.

 ### Welcome Page Wireframes